-LaDonna Pavetti, formerly of Harvard University and now at the Urban Institute, documented the problem.
-"Several women I interviewed reported going to work and then returning to welfare as soon as they realized they were no better off financially when they were working than when they were on welfare.
-For these women the return to welfare was extremely rapid.
-It took them very little time to realize that they had less money left after all their bills were paid when they were working than they had when they were on welfare."
+LaDonna Pavetti, formerly of Harvard University and now at the Urban Institute, documented the problem: "Several women I interviewed reported going to work and then returning to welfare as soon as they realized they were no better off financially when they were working than when they were on welfare.
+For these women, the return to welfare was extremely rapid.
+It took them very little time to realize that they had less money left after all their bills were paid when they were working than they had when they were on welfare."3

-Table 1 illustrates how the financial arithmetic of the situation leads almost inexorably to long-term dependence.
-Consider unwed mothers who have dropped out of school: Average annual earnings for such female high school dropouts are extremely low.
-In 1992, 18- to 24-year-old dropouts working full-time earned about \$12,900 a year; 25- to 34-year-olds earned about \$14,800.
-(Note that in 1992 the poverty line for a family of three was \$11,186.)
+Table 1 illustrates how the financial arithmetic of the situation leads almost inexorably to long-term dependency.
+Consider unwed mothers who have dropped out of school: Average annual earnings for such female high-school dropouts are extremely low.
+In 1992, 18- to 24-year-old dropouts working full time earned about \$12,900 a year; 25- to 34-year-olds earned about \$14,800.
+Note that, in 1992, the poverty line for a family of three was \$11,186.4

-A welfare mother without any work experience probably could not match even these earnings records, as the Greater Access to Independence (GAIN) program results, described below, indicate.
+A welfare mother without any work experience probably could not match even these earnings records, as the Greater Avenues for Independence (GAIN) program results, described below, indicate.
 Even assuming that she could, it would still not "pay" for her to work.
-With two children (the national average for welfare families), earners at these levels of education net only \$15,563 and \$15,617, respectively.
-These figures take into account payroll and state taxes, and work expenses (including child care), which lower the return for work, as well as the Earned Income Tax Credit (EITC) and other meanstested programs that raise it.
+With two children-the national average for welfare families-earners at these levels of education net only \$15,563 and \$15,617, respectively.
+These figures take into account payroll and state taxes and work expenses, including childcare, which lower the return for work, as well as the earned income tax credit (EITC) and other means-tested programs that raise it.
 Thus, a welfare mother's current benefits-even ignoring the average \$4,307 in Medicaid for which a welfare recipient with two children is eligible-leave her only some \$2,436 worse off than the lower-salaried mother and \$2,490 worse off than the higher-earning mother.

-In other words, should she be lucky enough to get the kind of job held by others with her educational attainment, she would be working for a net wage of only about \$1.35 an hour.
-And to get this wage, she would have to sacrifice not only leisure time but the chance to hold down a job in the informal economy (in which unreported income is earned through anything from handiwork to illegal activities).
-(A study by Kathryn Edin and Christopher Jencks of 152 welfare recipients in Chicago, Charleston, and Cambridge found that AFDC and food stamps accounted for only 57 percent of their income.
-The rest came from friends, relatives, and absent fathers (21 percent), unreported work (10 percent), Supplemental Security Income and foster care (6 percent), illegal activities (3 percent), and other (3 percent).)
-The major expansion in the EITC pushed through Congress by President Clinton will, when fully implemented in 1996, raise the work/earnings numbers significantly-to \$17,022 and \$16,948.
-(Anomalously, under the Clinton EITC, the lower-earning mother will actually take home more money than the higher earner because of the way benefits decline with additional earnings.)
-But even this increase will not be enough to break the hold of welfare.
+In other words, should she be lucky enough to get the kind of job held by others with her education level, she would be working for a net wage of only about \$1.35 an hour.
+And to get this wage, she would have to sacrifice not only leisure time but also the chance to hold down a job in the informal economy, in which unreported income is earned through anything from handiwork to illegal activities.5 The major expansion in the EITC that President Clinton pushed through Congress will, when fully implemented in 1996, raise the work-earnings numbers significantly-to \$17,022 and \$16,948.6 But even this increase will not be enough to break the hold of welfare.
 Now the same welfare mother would be \$3,895 worse off than the lower-salaried mother and \$3,821 worse off than the higher-earning mother.
 After deducting the costs of benefits and of going to work, her net hourly wage would be only about \$2.16.
 If a young parent were to go to work under these circumstances, it still would not be for the money.